When to See Our DFW Podiatrist for Removal of Dead Skin on Diabetic Feet

 Contact Our Diabetes Foot Care Podiatrists

 If you have dead or thickened skin on your feet, do not attempt to remove it at home.
 Contact Alliance Foot & Ankle Specialists for a consultation to discuss treatment options.
-To schedule an appointment, fill out our contact form, or call our office at 817-481-4000.
+To schedule an appointment, fill out our online contact form on the right side of the page, or call our office at 817-481-4000.